A Gift from Above

 A Hallelujah Chorus

-19 After these things I heard what sounded like a loud voice, the voice of a great crowd in heaven, saying, “Hallelujah!
-Salvation, glory, and power belong to our God, 2 for his judgments are righteous and true, for he has judged the great harlot who was corrupting the earth with her harlotry; and he has avenged the blood of his bond-servants that was shed by her hand.
+19 After these things I heard, as it were, the voice1 of a great crowd in heaven, saying, “Hallelujah!
+Salvation and glory and power belong to our God, 2 for his judgments are righteous and true, for he has judged the great harlot who was corrupting the earth with her harlotry; and he has avenged the blood of his bondservants shed by her hand.

 3 Then for a second time they said, “Hallelujah!
-The smoke from her burning1 goes up forever and ever.”
-4 And the twenty-four elders and the four living creatures fell down and worshiped God—he who is seated2 upon the throne—saying, “Amen!
+The smoke from her burning2 goes up forever and ever.”
+4 And the twenty-four elders and the four living creatures fell down and worshiped God, who is seated3 on the throne, saying, “Amen!
 Hallelujah!”

-5 Then came a voice from the throne, saying, “Give praise to our God, all you his bond-servants, even3 you who fear him, both small and great.”
+5 Then a voice came from the throne, saying, “Give praise to our God, all you his bondservants, and4 all you who fear him, both small and great.”

-6 And I heard something like the sound4 of a great crowd, and like the sound of many waters, and like the sound of mighty rolls of thunder, saying, “Hallelujah!
-For the Lord our God, the Almighty, reigns!
-7 Let us rejoice and be glad and give him the glory, for the wedding of the Lamb has come, and his Bride has made herself ready.”
-(8 Now it had been granted to the Bride that she should clothe herself in fine linen, bright and clean; for the fine linen is the righteous deeds of the saints).
+6 And I heard, as it were, the voice5 of a great crowd, and the voice of many waters, and the voice of mighty rolls of thunder, saying, “Hallelujah!
+For the Lord our God—the mighty Ruler over all—has come to reign!6 7 Let us rejoice and be glad and give him the glory, for the marriage of the Lamb has come, and his Bride has prepared herself, 8 for7 it was granted to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints.”

-9 Then the angel said to me, “Write, ‘Blessed are those who are invited to the marriage feast of the Lamb.’”
+9 Then the angel said to me, “Write, ‘Blessed are those who are called to the marriage feast of the Lamb.’”
 And he said to me, “These are the true words of God.”
 10 Then I fell down at his feet to worship him.
 But he said to me, “See that you don’t do that!
-I am only a servant together with you and your brothers, with those who hold the testimony of Jesus.
-Worship God.
+I am only your fellow servant, and the fellow servant of your brothers who keep8 the testimony of Jesus; worship God.
 For the testimony of Jesus is the spirit of prophecy.”

 Second Coming and Judgment

-17 Then I saw a single8 angel standing in the sun; and he cried out with a loud voice, saying to all the birds that were flying high in the sky above, “Come, assemble yourselves for the great supper of God, 18 so that you may eat the flesh of kings, the flesh of commanders, the flesh of mighty men, the flesh of horses and of those who ride upon them, and the flesh of all people, both slave and free, small and great.”
+17 Then I saw a single13 angel standing in the sun; and he cried out with a loud voice, saying to all the birds flying in the sky overhead,14 “Come, assemble yourselves for the great supper of God, 18 so that you may devour the flesh of kings, and the flesh of commanders, and the flesh of mighty men, and the flesh of horses and their riders, and the flesh of all people, both slave and free, small and great.”

-19 Then I saw the beast, the kings of the earth, and their armies gathered together to wage war against the One who was seated on the horse, and against his army.
-20 But the beast was seized, and with him the false prophet who had performed the miraculous signs in his presence, the signs by which he had deceived those who took the mark of the beast and those who had worshiped his image; and the two of them were thrown alive into the lake of fire that burns with sulfur.
-21 As for the rest, they were killed with the sword that came forth from the mouth of the One seated on the horse; and all the birds were filled with their flesh.
+19 Then I saw the beast and the kings of the earth and all their armies gathered together to wage war against the One who was seated on the horse, and against his army.
+20 But the beast was seized, and along with him the false prophet who had performed the miraculous signs in his presence, the signs by which he had deceived those who took the mark of the beast and had worshiped his image; and the two of them were thrown alive into the lake of fire that burns with sulfur.
+21 As for the rest, they were killed with the sword that came forth from the mouth of the One who was seated on the horse; and all the birds were filled with their flesh.

-- Or possibly worshipped the God who is seated
+- Or possibly worshiped the God who is seated

-- Or voice, and so throughout the verse
+- Lit.
+I heard as (like) a voice, and so throughout the verse

 - Lit. one